-The train ranges in cost from €10,50 to €31(around $12.50 USD to around $37 USD) depending on the seat class and if you purchase in advance or last-minute.
+The train ranges in cost from €10,50 to €31(around $12.50 USD to around $37 USD) depending on the seat class and if you purchase in advance or last minute.
 The ride is around two hours and there are more than 30 trains a day, so lots of options for time.
 Here is a link to the train schedule.

-Depending on when you are traveling, you also have an option to purchase a Bayern (Bavaria) train ticket for regional travel (within Bavaria).
+Depending on when you are traveling, you also have the option to purchase a Bayern (Bavaria) train ticket for regional travel (within Bavaria).
 It’s valid from Monday to Friday after 9 a.m. and at any time on weekends or public holidays.
 Costs start at €22 ($26.10 USD).

 The regional FLIXBUS also runs regularly from Munich to Salzburg.
 The cost starts at €4.99 (around $6 USD) each way.
 There are several trips during the day.

 You can also use these links to get schedules from other cities in the region, like Vienna.

 If you’re coming from a distance, flying may be a good option.
 The Salzburg W. A. Mozart Airport is the second largest in the country (airport code SZG).